gwadej/star_fury_model/README.md

 ## Build Instructions

 The model is made up of a number of pieces that must be glued together to make the final piece.
 I used an ABS/acetone mixture as glue.
-I assume superglue or model cement would work as well.
+I assume super glue or model cement would work as well.

 You need to print one each of